The Rhino Brothers Present the World's Worst Records

 The Rhino Brothers Present the World's Worst Records is a compilation album released by Rhino Records in 1983.
 It purports to compile the worst music ever recorded and features mostly novelty songs, parodies and cover versions of popular songs, performed very poorly (though in many cases, intentionally so, either as a novelty or as a joke).
 The original album included an airsickness bag and a warning that the album "may cause internal discomfort".
 Dr. Demento wrote the liner notes for the album.

 Content

-The original 1983 album included two musicians, the Legendary Stardust Cowboy and Wild Man Fischer, that later became associated with the outsider music movement (Edith Massey has also been associated with that movement to an extent).
+The original 1983 album included two musicians, the Legendary Stardust Cowboy and Wild Man Fischer, who later became associated with the outsider music movement (Edith Massey has also been associated with that movement to an extent).
 None of the songs on the first album were top-40 hits, and only one act on that album, The Turtles (whose experimental and uncharacteristic piece "Umbassa and the Dragon" is included), contributed substantially to popular music.
 Ogden Edsl and Barnes and Barnes both achieved notoriety in the novelty music field.

 A second volume was released in 1985, with a slightly different focus.